Guide to buying kid's skates

-- The rule of thumb is to choose one size bigger than normal shoe size - unless stated otherwise in the size guide.
+- The rule of thumb is to choose one size bigger than the normal shoe size - unless stated otherwise in the size guide.

 To prevent any injuries we always recommend wearing a full set of skate protection covering the head, wrists, elbows and knees.

 You should always choose certified safety equipment.
-That is why at SkatePro you only find equipment that has been certified according to the EN 1078 norms.
+That is why at SkatePro, you only find equipment that has been certified according to the EN 1078 norms.
 Moreover, most of our gear has been tested further by skaters.

 We recommend that your child uses a skate helmet since it covers the back of the head well.
 This makes skate helmets especially good for skating where you usually fall backwards.
 Some skate helmets are even size adjustable.
-Wrist guards for children typically have to plates - one over and one under the hand.
+Wrist guards for children typically have two plates - one over and one under the hand.
 This stabilizes the child’s hand and protects it better from breaking.